-The hardest part when planning to go on a several months holiday is to save money on your travel and travel cheap, but it is doable.
+The hardest part when planning to go on a several months holiday is to save money on your travel and travel on a budget, but it is doable.
 There are various ways to do that, from reducing your expenditures, simplifying your life to earn some extra income.
 You can create a savings plan for example.
-Nevertheless in this blog we are going to focus on saving on the trip itself and cheap ways to travel.
-Below are 19 ways to save money on travel.
+Nevertheless in this blog we are going to focus on saving on the trip itself and budget ways to travel.
+Below are 19 ways to travel on a budget.

 1. Always look into round trip tickets